cakephp/docs/en/development/testing.rst

 .. _run-tests-from-command-line:

-Running tests from command line
+Running Tests from Command Line
 -------------------------------

 CakePHP provides a ``test`` shell for running tests.
 You can run app, core